Southern California Inpatient Drug Rehab

 Most candidates for inpatient treatment run a very high risk of relapse.
 Compared to candidates for outpatient programs, who exhibit a strong will and ability to get clean and remain clean while having access to the “real world,” inpatient treatment programs typically cater to people who have long-term, debilitating addictions.
 If they had all the free time available to outpatients, they would likely return to drug use and drop out of the program.

-Because inpatient care also comes with access to medically assisted withdrawal—which is necessary in cases where withdrawal might be dangerous or unduly difficult—inpatient programs are also ideal for people who need supervision during the withdrawal period.
+Because inpatient rehab in Southern California also comes with access to medically assisted withdrawal—which is necessary in cases where withdrawal might be dangerous or unduly difficult—inpatient programs are also ideal for people who need supervision during the withdrawal period.
 Therapists at in-patient rehab centers are also able to provide a higher level of care and individualized attention compared to an outpatient program.

 In summary, residential facilities are ideal for: